-I am an arts-focused content strategist, writer, and editor putting the internet to work for creative culture.
+I am an arts-focused strategist, writer, and editor putting the internet to work for creative culture.

-In 2013, I spoke at SXSW on social media’s effect on curatorial practice, which ignited my interest in digital networking tools in relation to the evolution of contemporary culture.
-Motivated to explore this interest further, I spent most of 2014 working as an art & technology-focused freelance strategist, writer, and curator, and had the pleasure of working on digital engagement projects with the Smithsonian, Electric Objects, and FutureCoast, to name a few.
+In 2013, I spoke at SXSW on social media’s effect on curatorial practices, which ignited my interest in the ways that digital networking tools and computer-based practices are catalyzing the evolution of contemporary culture.
+Motivated to explore this interest further, I spent most of 2014 working as an art & technology-focused freelance strategist, writer, and curator, and had the pleasure of working on projects with the Smithsonian, Electric Objects, and FutureCoast, to name a few.

 In 2015, I moved to NYC to join Kickstarter, a Public Benefit Company that exists to help bring ambitious creative ideas to life.
-In my current role as Director of Curation & Content for nearly three years, and while there, my main prerogative is to develop content strategies and special initiatives to help artists be successful on our platform.
-I lead a team of six copywriters, editors, and producers who collaboratively create all of Kickstarter’s brand communications and creative content—everything from newsletters and social media to on-site features, editorial, and content partnerships—seen by millions of people weekly.
+I worked as Kickstarter’s Director of Curation & Content for nearly three years, and while there, my main prerogative was to develop content strategies and special initiatives to help artists be successful on our platform.
+I led a team of copywriters, editors, and producers who collaboratively created all of Kickstarter’s brand communications and creative content—everything from newsletters and social media to on-site features, editorial, and content partnerships—seen by millions of people weekly.
 Always in favor of taking an experimental approach, our team also produced other special projects, like an installation in the New Museum’s storefront, and a question-and-answer forum with Bill Nye that generated over 50K questions from the Tumblr community.
 In the last year of my work as Kickstarter’s Curation & Content Director, I spearheaded the development Kickstarter’s creative prompt series, ideating, producing, and overseeing creative direction for initiatives like Make 100, Kickstarter Gold, Projects of Earth, and Commissions, which generated over a thousand new Kickstarter projects, and more than $2million raised for creative projects overall—most of which were in our Arts & Culture categories (Art, Dance, Film, Publishing, and Music).